shariqshah/symmetry/README.md

 - ## TODO

-	- Add file copy and delete to platform api
-	- Make dll reloading workaround compatilble on linux
 	- Find a solution for the asset import/export situation by either updating the blender exporter or adding assimp as dependancy
 	- Fix bugs with sound sources not updating
 	- Add creating distributable build and uploading to itch.io account support to GENie under windows and linux.